reillypascal/reillypascal/README.md

-- I’m Reilly
+Composer, electronic musician, and educator // PhD from Eastman // I like noise, code, electronics, and nostalgia
-- I like musical instrument interfaces, data sonification, and web design
+- I compose with Max/MSP and SuperCollider
-- I’m learning JavaScript and HTML
+- I’m learning JavaScript/HTML/CSS
-- How to reach me: reillypascal@gmail.com
+- Reach me at reillypascal@gmail.com

 <!---
 reillypascal/reillypascal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.